Event-Triggered Islanding in Inverter-Based Grids: Islanding Detection

 \subsubsection{Support Vector Machine Classifiers}

-Support vector machines (SVMs) are supervised ML algorithms that have been used in different scientific disciplines for classification and regression tasks.
-To achieve its objective, e.g., classification, an SVM will attempt to identify a hyperplane or multiple hyperplanes that would optimally divide the dependent variables into different classes.
-Since SVMs are working with high-dimensional subspaces, multiple viable hyperplanes that properly classify a data set might exist.
-In such cases, SVMs will pick the hyperplane that achieves the highest margin, i.e., the biggest separation among classes. \looseness=-1

-SVMs can be used for both linear and non-linear classification, and depending on their objective, different kernel functions are employed.
-These kernel functions are responsible for evaluating the separating hyperplane margin.
-Although many potential kernel function candidates exist, e.g., linear, quadratic, polynomial, radial basis, etc., in our case, we have opted for a cubic and a Fine Gaussian (FGSVM) SVM kernel.
-Cubic SVMs have been proven to be effective classification algorithms that balance detection accuracy and speed \cite{haque2014hybrid}, while FGSVM can achieve superior accuracy even when dealing with multi-domain feature spaces \cite{wang2015robust} as in our case.
+Support vector machines (SVMs) are supervised ML algorithms used for classification and regression tasks across various scientific disciplines.
+To classify data, an SVM identifies hyperplanes that optimally separate the dependent variables into different classes.
+SVMs can be used for both linear and non-linear classification, utilizing different kernel functions to evaluate the separating hyperplane margin.
+Various kernel functions, such as linear, quadratic, polynomial, and radial basis, are available.
+This study chose a cubic and a Fine Gaussian (FGSVM) SVM kernel.
+Cubic SVMs have been proven to be effective classification algorithms that balance detection accuracy and speed \cite{haque2014hybrid}, while FGSVM achieve superior accuracy when dealing with multi-domain feature spaces \cite{jain2022sentiment} as in our case.